 Witness dies before testifying in fatal warehouse fire trial

-OAKLAND, Calif. – A key witness scheduled to testify this week in the involuntary manslaughter trial involving a Northern California warehouse fire that killed 36 people has died in a car crash.
+OAKLAND, Calif. – A key witness scheduled to testify this week in the involuntary manslaughter trial involving a Northern California warehouse fire that killed 36 people has died in a car crash, prosecutors told a judge Monday.

+Alameda County prosecutors had planned to call Robert Jacobitz to testify this week in the trial of Derick Almena and Max Harris, each charged with 36 counts of involuntary manslaughter in connection with the Dec.
+2, 2016, fire in an Oakland warehouse during an unpermitted music concert.

-Alameda County prosecutors told a judge Monday that Robert Jacobitz was killed over the weekend.
-Prosecutors say Jacobitz was hired as an unlicensed contractor to do inexpensive wiring at the Oakland warehouse three years before a fire erupted in the illegally converted building in December 2016.
+Alameda County deputy district attorney Casey Bates told jurors last week that Jacobitz was an unlicensed contractor who performed inexpensive work at the warehouse soon after Almena rented it in November 2013.

 Investigators looked closely at the warehouse's electrical system before concluding the cause of the fire could not be determined.

-Testimony in the involuntary manslaughter trial of Derick Almena and Max Harris started Monday in Oakland.
-Each faces 36 counts of involuntary manslaughter.
+Testimony in the involuntary manslaughter trial of Derick Almena and Max Harris started Monday in Oakland with a tearful mother of one of the victim's telling the jury about her daughter's last moments.

+Carol Cidlik said she received a text from her 29-year-old daughter Nicole Siegrist at 11:23 p.m. on the night of the fire.

+"I'm gonna die now," Nicole texted her mother.
+Investigators said Siegrist and the 35 other victims all died of smoke inhalation minutes later.